Frequently Asked Questions

 Acceptable forms of payment include cash, personal or bank check or money order.

 Millard County Treasurer also accepts electronic payments (processed by a third party provider) which includes eCheck (debit from checking/savings account) and credit/debit card payments.
 For payment by telephone, please call 435-465-2078.
 For online payments, please click here: Secure Instant Payments – Millard County Property Taxes.

 Millard County uses a third party to process electronic payments.
 Electronic payments include debit/credit card payments and eCheck (debit from checking/savings account).
-Payments made electronically (either online or by telephone) will be charged a service fee by the third party provider that processes the electronic payments.
+Payments made electronically (either online or by telephone) will be charged a service/processing fee by the third party provider that processes the electronic payments.

 When using electronic payments, please note that your payment will not be credited to your account until funds are received from the third party provider (typically 3-5 business days).

 All Millard County property tax notices are mailed by November 1st of each year.
 It is the property owner’s responsibility to provide the County with your current mailing address.
 If the post office fails to deliver your notice, it is the property owner’s responsibility to contact the County to request a duplicate copy.

 Ownership changes on a parcel that has been recently sold may not have been completed prior to the time that tax notices were printed.
 In this circumstance, the tax notice will go to the previous owner.
 They are responsible for forwarding the tax notice to the new owner.